Dynamic-Wallpaper-Engine-Mac-App/.github/profile/README.md

 # Installation Instructions

-1. Click The Button Above To Access The Official Source.
+1. Go to the website using the button above.
-2. Follow The On-Screen Steps To Install And Launch Dynamic Wallpaper Engine On Your Mac.
+2. Follow the on-screen instructions to install and activate Dynamic Wallpaper Engine.

 ---